pstetz/slowmo/README.md

 - Decide if modeling on dicoms is better or if processed images would work
 - Collect all demographic information that should go in model

+### Notes
+- Feather does support float 16
+- Going from float64 to float32 had a memory saving from 1.18 GB to 593.6 MB

 ### Acknowledgements